 |NU1 key action|

-When it comes to the piano sound itself, Yamaha has a new sampled acoustic sound not found in their other digital pianos which they call CFX sampling using 256-note polyphony, and in my opinion this new piano sound sample is better than what's in their Clavinova series as well as what's in the higher priced AvantGrand series.
+When it comes to the piano sound itself, Yamaha has a new sampled acoustic sound not found in their other digital pianos which they call CFX sampling using 256-note polyphony, and in my opinion this new piano sound sample is better than what's in their higher priced AvantGrand N series in certain ways.
 It's really a very pleasing tone and well done utilizing some advanced sampling technology and taken from Yamaha's best acoustic grand pianos.
-However, even though the piano sampled sound itself may be inherently good and realistic, the piano needs an excellent & well positioned speaker system for the sound to be heard correctly and unfortunately that's the weak point of the NU1 in my opinion.
-The audio power in this model is super big and loud (if you want it to be loud) at 160 watts total (four 40-watt amps) into 4 speakers, but when your sitting at the piano it seems like most of the sound comes out under the piano keyboard where your legs & feet are and then goes out into the room without the player getting the full effect of what a good upright should sound like.
-If you think about it, an acoustic upright style piano such as the one pictured above left (which this NU1 is trying to replace) has hammers which strike the strings nearer to the middle (or above) of the piano (and resonating/amplified through the soundboard behind the
+However, even though the piano sampled sound itself may be inherently good and realistic, the piano needs an excellent & well positioned internal speaker system for the sound to be heard correctly, and unfortunately that's one of the weak points of the NU1 in my opinion.
+The audio power in this model is super big and loud (if you want it to be loud) at 160 watts total (four 40-watt amps) into 4 speakers.
+In fact when you turn up the volume, it can difficult to play the piano softly or quietly because the minimum volume when playing the keys softly comes in a bit too loud and kind of jumps out at you...at least this was my experience playing it.
+So at louder volumes, the NU1 volume dynamics are not like a real acoustic upright piano when playing normally on regular settings.
+Also, when you're sitting at the piano it seems like most of the sound comes out under the piano keyboard where your legs & feet are and then goes out into the room without the player getting the full effect of what a good console piano should sound like.
+If you think about it, an acoustic vertical piano such as the one pictured below left (which this NU1 is trying to replace) has hammers which strike the strings nearer to the upper middle of the piano (above where your hands are playing) and resonating/amplified through the soundboard behind the

 |Acoustic piano with open top|